bknowles/chef-fundamentals/slides/resources-in-depth/01_slide.md

 .notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribution Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

-# Special Exercise format

-This unit has a special exercise format.
-We will use `shef` to interactively write resources and observe the results.

-Not all resources in the examples will work exactly as written.
-The goal is to understand the syntax and how Chef processes the resource, not to configure specific things on the system.

-Students should be logged into the provided remote target instance rather than their local workstation. `shef` should be started as a privileged user (e.g., `sudo shef`).

-# Shef

-`shef`, the Chef Shell (or Console) operates under different execution contexts and the prompt indicates the context.

-Shef starts in the "main" context.
-The prompt will look like this:

-    chef >

-This is where general Chef Server API calls can be made through Shef-defined methods.

-The `help` command is available in all contexts and displays the built-in commands available.

-# Shef

-Two other contexts are available.

-`attributes` is the context of editing a "cookbook attributes" file.

-    chef > attributes
-    chef:attributes >

-`recipes` is the context of the Chef Recipe DSL.

-    chef > recipe
-    chef:recipe >

-We are going to write resources using the Recipe DSL, so ensure you are in the recipe context.

-.notes Using the recipe context allows direct demonstration of the "compile" vs "execute" phases of node convergence.
-We're not actually doing the "execute" part in these demonstrations.

 # Chef Resources

 Chef Resources have four components.